-The Board of the NHS Trust has established the Charitable Funds Committee to carry out the responsibilities of the Trustee on its behalf.
-The Charitable Funds Committee will manage the affairs of the Charity within the terms of the founding deeds, appropriate legislation and in compliance with the Charity Commission regulations.
-They are responsible for deciding policy and ensuring that it is implemented.
-They meet at least four times a year.
+The Board of the NHS Trust has established the Charitable Funds Steering Group to support the responsibilities of the Trustee on its behalf.
+The Charitable Funds Steering Group will manage the affairs of the Charity within the terms of the founding deeds, appropriate legislation and in compliance with the Charity Commission regulations.
+It is responsible for deciding policy and ensuring that it is implemented and will operate in accordance with its terms of reference.
 The Trustee does not receive any pay, emoluments or other financial benefit from the Charity.

-The Trust Board is comprised of a chairman, five non-executive directors (NEDs), two associate non-executive directors, and six voting executive directors.
+The Trust Board is comprised of a chairman, five non-executive directors (NEDs), two associate non-executive directors, and five voting executive directors.
 The voting executive directors are:

-- Chief Executive;
+- Chief Executive:

 - Two Joint Medical Directors (with one shared vote);

-- Chief Nurse;
+- Chief Nurse:

 - Chief Operating Officer;

 - Chief Finance Officer.